 - Nutritional Sciences: From Fundamentals to Food, 3rd Ed.

 Gropper, Sareen S.

-*Several copies of the fifth edition of this book are on reserve at Morgan Library.
-The instructor will also make available selected chapters of the sixth edition via electronic reserve.
+*The instructor will make available selected chapters of the sixth edition via electronic reserve.

 James is an instructor in the Department of Food Science and Human Nutrition at Colorado State University.
 His academic background is exercise science, nutrition, physiology, biomedical sciences, and public health.
 His main interest is the role of nutrition in prevention of chronic diseases.
 His current focus is discipline-based education research in nutritional sciences, and he recently completed a mixed-methods project to systematically evaluate and redesign undergraduate nutritional science courses at Colorado State University.